johnsliao/cs767-final-project/README.md

 John Liao
 Fall Semester - OY1 2019

+The proposal of the project is to develop a machine learning application that provides category recommendations based on input text from Wikipedia webpages.

 The overall design is to parse the collected summary Wikipedia page summary text, clean and vectorize using bag-of-words vectorization approach, and then feed it into a neural network.

 The following is the overall flow of the application: